OctopusDeploy/docs/docs/administration/reporting/report-on-deployments-excel-template.md

 `https://demo.octopus.com/api/reporting/deployments/xml?apikey=API-GUEST`
 `https://myoctopus/api/reporting/deployments/xml?apikey=API-1234567891234567891234567`

 The XML feed can be consumed programmatically, or via Excel or [Microsoft PowerBI](https://powerbi.microsoft.com/).
+We have a blog on how to do this using [PowerBI](https://octopus.com/blog/powerbi-report-for-octopus-deploy)

 Since a user-specific API key is used to consume the data, only data that the user can see will appear in the report.